-The Serial Port Settings screen is used to tell the system what information it should receive from the serial interface port, by allocating a function to it from a drop down box in the Serial Function column.
+The Serial Port Settings screen is used to tell the system what information it should send and receive via the serial interface port, by allocating a function to it from a drop down box in the Serial Function column.
 Only the serial functions which are enabled for the console will be available for selection.
 The function can be given a name by typing up to six characters in the USER REF column.